Meshtastic Configuration

 - remember to change this if using fixed PIN.

-Please do not enable neighbor info for portable nodes as it makes telemetry difficult to interpret
+Please do not enable neighbor info for portable nodes as it makes telemetry difficult to interpret NOTE: Neighbor Info is no longer shared across the mesh on long_fast

 - Enabled: